thoyanbo/Home-Baker-Application/README.md

 # Home-Baker-Application
-2nd Project creating using Go.
+2nd Project created using Go.

 Home Baker is an application to manage the orders of a home based bakery for the upcoming week.